Angular-Wave/angular.ts/src/core/di/injector.md

 -
 - In the following example a new block of HTML containing a `ng-controller`
 - directive is added to the end of the document body by JQuery.
 We then compile and link
-- it into the current AngularJS scope.
+- it into the current AngularTS scope.
 -
 - ```js